Prevention and preparedness are better than a cure

 Building resilience, building back better

-Wars, conflicts and disasters, both natural and climate related, undermine sustainable development and years of progress.
-As a result of these, children’s lives and well-being are adversely impacted and cause their worlds to turn upside down.
+Wars, conflicts and disasters, both natural and climate-related, undermine sustainable development and years of progress.
+These events turn children’s worlds upside down.

 Unicef responds in emergency situations to protect children whenever an emergency hits.
 We work towards reducing not just the immediate impacts of emergencies on children’s lives but also to make sure that children, communities and governments understand long-term risks and take action for sustainable development to help build back better for children and bring their lives back to normal.